FOSTERS NEEDED! Find out more here >

 STEP 3: Conduct a Home Visit

-Following a check of your references, a BCGSR volunteer will come to your home.
-During this visit, the volunteer will need to meet all members of your household, your pets and walk through your home and yard.
+Following a check of your references, a BCGSR volunteer will contact you to arrange for a Virtual Home Visit.
+During this visit, the volunteer will need to meet all members of your household, your pets and will virtually walk through your home and yard.
 We will discuss the adoption process with you, answer any questions you may have, and discuss the dog in which you are interested.

 There are no guarantees you will adopt the dog for which you submitted an application.
 There may be multiple applications for that dog and the dog may have been adopted by the time your application is approved.
 Or, that dog may not be a good fit for your family situation, e.g., the dog may not be good with children or other dogs, not handle houses with stairs, or one of many other situations.
 We want each dog to go to a home best suited to that particular dog to assure a lifetime, loving home that is trouble free.